 Under a scheme operating relief at source, personal contributions are paid net of basic rate tax.
 The scheme administrator claims the tax relief due from HMRC and applies it to the member’s arrangement.
-Higher and additional rate taxpayers can claim any extra tax relief separately through self-assessment.

 |Net pay method (OPS)||Relief at source method (PP)|

 |Less income tax||£360||Less net pension contribution||£160|

 In both cases, £200 gross is invested in the pension arrangement.